shdnx/dangless-malloc/README.md

 make
 ```

-You should be able to see a `libdangless_malloc.a` and a `dangless_user.make` afterwards, which you will need to link your application to Dangless.
+You should be able to see `libdangless_malloc.a` and `dangless_user.make` afterwards in the build directory.

 You can see what configuration options were used to build Dangless by listing the CMake cache: